dk865/dk865/README.md

 ## Who Am I?
 - I'm **dk865**, a basic developer.
-- I'm currently working on 2 big Source Engine (2013) projects: a Portal Mod, and a Mystery House Mocup, make Python Projects, and use event-based game engines like Construct to quickly build projects, and also develop Jailbreak Tweaks (sparsely)
+- I'm currently working on 2 big Source Engine (2013) projects: a Portal Mod, and a Mystery House Source Game, make Python Projects, and use event-based game engines like Construct to quickly build projects, and also develop Jailbreak Tweaks (sparsely)
-- My main OS is Ubuntu.
+- My main OS is now (sadly) Windows 10.
 I love Linux!
 (Everything but compatibility...)

 ---